Written by Georgia Kelly and Shaula Massena

 Capital & Globalization

 Not surprisingly, running a huge cooperative involves a host of challenges.
 One that has been with MCC from the start is the difficulty of raising capital to start new businesses.
 Without capitalists to own the companies, there’s no obvious source for the big money required to get a business off the ground.
-Worker-members do buy into their jobs, but it doesn’t generate enough capital to start up a brick-and-mortar business like manufacturing.
+Worker-members do buy into their jobs, but it Are doesn’t generate enough capital to start up a brick-and-mortar business cheap jerseys like manufacturing.

 The MCC developed a unique solution: Starting with the first affiliated cooperative 50 years ago, workers’ shares of company profits have been paid into capital accounts that stay within the company until the workers retire.

 The funds were originally pooled in the Caja Laboral bank, owned by MCC member businesses.
 These accounts are now managed by MCC, and the bank operates as another member cooperative, with 389 branches located in all parts of Spain.
 The bank’s entrepreneurial division creates new businesses and offers microcredit to young people in the Basque region to assist them in developing businesses.